When I was younger, my parents taught me that once medication expires, you either throw it in the trash or flush it down the toilet.

 The recycling centers are a mixture of local and state recycling centers and major corporations such as Walmart, Home Depot, and Best Buy.
 Depending on where you live, the closest location may be in another county, city, or state and you might have to drive a few minutes or hours away, which isn’t ideal for everyone.

 I live in Staten Island, NY, and a majority of the places suggested to me were in New Jersey.
 Although New Jersey is a 30 minute to two-hour drive from Staten Island, I don’t have a driver’s license, so it would be difficult for me to get to one of those locations without a car.

 Unfortunately, there’s nothing the app can do about that because all they’re doing is suggesting recycling centers that are close to your home or job.
 However, I think it would be extremely helpful if they also included recycling centers that allow you to mail hard-to-recycle materials directly to them or can arrange to pick up the items from your home or workplace.

 iRecycle app Review: The Final Verdict

-Despite the few criticisms that I had, iRecycle is great for anyone who wants to recycle more responsibly or doesn’t know the basics about recycling.
-I also think the app is beneficial for anyone looking to live a more sustainable and eco-friendly life. iRecycle is extremely easy to use and does an amazing job helping you find locations in your area that collect very specific materials.
+Despite the few criticisms that I have, iRecycle is great for anyone who wants to recycle more responsibly or doesn’t know the basics about recycling.
+I also think the app is beneficial for anyone looking to live a more sustainable and eco-friendly lifestyle. iRecycle is extremely easy to use and does an amazing job helping you find locations in your area that collect very specific materials.
 It also indirectly teaches you about the importance of recycling your waste correctly.